katherine95/ireporter-reactjs/README.md

 A normal user can perform the following :

+* Sign up and log in to the application.
+* Log in with facebook.
 * Create an incident record.
 * View posted incidents.
 * Edit and update an incident.
 * Delete his/her own incident.
+* Reset password via email.
+* Share a record via twitter, facebook and linked in.

 An admin user can perform the following :

-* Update status of a posted incident record
+* Update status of a posted incident record.
 * View all incidents posted.